Drewfore/snowvis/README.md

 They are by no means an exact representation of the snow cover at any point during the season, and have been derived entirely for purposes used by Snowy Hydro Limited.
-Feel free to view and share this information but be aware that Snowy Hydro Limited takes no responsibiliy for the accuracy, completeness or quality of this data.
+Feel free to view and share this information but be aware that Snowy Hydro Limited takes no responsibiliy for the accuracy, completeness or quality of this data..